-Add logic to CLABEs
+Add logic to Account Numbers

 Example use cases

-• Your company assigns one CLABE per order and Richard bought a computer at your store.
-Disable Richard's computer order CLABE once he has paid to avoid receiving a double payment.
-If Richard misses the payment confirmation notice and pays twice, the money will be returned automatically and won't waste your operational resources.
+- Your company assigns one Account Number per order, and a customer bought a product at your store.
+Disable that order's Account Number once the customer has paid to avoid receiving a double payment.
+If the customer misses the payment confirmation notice and pays twice, Fintoc returns the money automatically.

 curl --request PATCH \

---url https://api.fintoc.com/v2/account_numbers/acno_jKaHD105H \
+--url https://api.fintoc.com/v2/account_numbers/acno_test_a1b2c3d4e5f6 \

 --header 'Authorization: sk_test_jKaHdEa3mfmP0D105H' \